An Intro to Production Monitoring for Voice Agents

 The Monitoring Gap: Traditional Monitoring Tools Are Insufficient

 Traditional monitoring tools aren’t voice-aware.
 They track system health, not conversation quality.
-Here are the critical gaps of traditional monitoring tools when used to evaluate voice agent performance.
+Here are the critical gaps when you try to use them for voice agent performance.

 Log Aggregation Platforms collect terabytes of structured data across distributed systems.
 Engineers excavate these logs post-incident, reconstructing failure sequences from fragments.
 Yet logs can't answer the critical question: Did the "Cancel Subscription" flow complete successfully in under four turns?